ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 1. Writing Neon code can be complex.

-1. You must use static Burst function or jobs.
-In the sample code, static functions made it easier to measure timings but in a real-world application you may find jobs provide even better performance, depending on your situation.
-The sample project provides a job-based solution which you can experiment with.
+1. You must use static Burst functions or Jobs.
+In the sample code, static functions made it easier to measure timings but in a real-world application you may find Jobs provide even better performance, depending on your situation.
+The sample project provides a Job-based solution which you can experiment with.

 1. You can use _if (IsNeonSupported)_ to fall back to non-Neon code. _IsNeonSupported_ has no runtime overhead